sahithig1/capstone_greenhouse_emissions/README.md

  ![Screenshot 2023-01-19 at 9 16 18 PM](https://user-images.githubusercontent.com/55648656/213610333-80c431a7-4a67-4b30-9d71-14e2ce775ed5.png)

 - What is the model's accuracy?

+R-Squared (R² or the coefficient of determination) is a statistical measure in a regression model that determines the proportion of variance in the dependent variable that can be explained by the independent variable.
+In other words, r-squared shows how well the data fit the regression model (the goodness of fit)

 ![Screenshot 2023-01-19 at 9 18 10 PM](https://user-images.githubusercontent.com/55648656/213610529-aed319ca-3fca-4ea4-9a3c-ec3418bedbb4.png)